infinit/memo/website/templates/pages/docs/src/markdown/gcs.md

 Creating a storage using Google Cloud Storage
 =============================================

-This will guide you through setting up a Google Cloud Storage (GCS) bucket as a storage resource for Infinit.
+This will guide you through setting up a Google Cloud Storage (GCS) bucket as a silo for Infinit.

 Prerequisites
 -------------